Millions of families fight rare diseases every year.

 Sanford Health is helping them fight.

 Dr. David Pearce is the president of Sanford Research.
 When he arrived at Sanford Health, he said he was “given the keys” to build a research program.
 With a background in children’s disease, he was compelled to help families battling a rare disease diagnosis.

 No disease diagnosis is ever easy.
 A rare disease diagnosis can put an added strain on patients though, because so little is known about the disease.
 In fact, Dr. Pearce said there’s no known treatments for these diseases, only treatments for their symptoms.
-Finding the right treatment can be a task in itself, because patients may have a heftier amount of medical records to keep organized.
+Finding the right treatment can be a task in of itself, because patients may have a heftier number of medical records to keep organized.